JulioJu/BeeBuzzinessTest/README.md

         4. Warnings about not rules not still implemented on ESLint

-# Notes about mocha and jest
+# Notes for me about mocha and jest

 * With Mocha and Jest can't pass command line argument in the app tested.
     `./yarn test 1234` doesn't work.